aurorekha/criminal-record-app/README.md

 yarn
 ```

-# How to get the app runnning
+# How to get the app running
 To get the app running we need to run both the app and the server to run locally.

 # To start the app